 Jason played a pivotal role in the Ministry’s successful Budget bids since 2019, which has formed the largest investment in Pacific communities, utilising Treasury’s Living Standards Framework.

 As well as thinking strategically about what public support Pacific communities may need in the future, Jason has been working extensively across the government to enable the Pacific Wellbeing approach to investment to drive effective and efficient initiatives to serve our communities.
 He is also currently leading the digital transformation of the Ministry on the back of significant catch-up investments.

-Jason was born and bred in Wellington and has been a true Hurricanes fan.
-He is the father of Patrick 2 years old and husband to the lovely Sarah.
+Jason was born and bred in Wellington and is a true Hurricanes fan.
+He is the father of Patrick and husband to the lovely Sarah.